-Requirements for the Minor: Six courses in biology, including Biology 110 and 112.
-For those students who have received Advanced Placement credit for biology, the minor will consist of Biology 113 and four other courses.
-The courses must be selected from among those designated for credit toward the biology major (but see below).
-Students are cautioned that many upper-level biology courses require prerequisites (in biology or other science departments) beyond Biology 110 and 112.
+Requirements for the Minor: Six courses in biology, including Biology 101 (112) and 102 (110).
+The courses must be selected from among those designated for credit toward the biology major.
+Students are cautioned that many upper-level biology courses require prerequisites (in biology or other science departments) beyond Biology 101 (112) and 102 (110).
 Therefore, any student who contemplates a biology minor must register at the Biology Department Office and be assigned a departmental advisor.
 Students with majors outside Division III or in psychology may count one biology GenEd course toward the minor if it is their first course in the minor.

 For the requirements for a major in biochemistry or neuroscience, see the relevant listings.
 Requirements for Secondary School Certification: Educational Studies strongly recommends that no undergraduate student at Union attempt to seek secondary certification as an undergraduate.
-However, those students who wish to become public secondary school teachers are urged to visit Educational Studies in Lamont Graduate Center to learn the requirements for achieving certification during a fifth year.
+However, those students who wish to become public secondary school teachers are urged to visit The School of Education at Union Graduate College in Lamont House to learn the requirements for achieving certification during a fifth year.
 Union students who enter the Union secondary certification program are often eligible for special scholarship consideration during their fifth year.

-All students who believe they will seek public secondary certification in Biology should be advised that they must complete the following courses in Biology: Biology 110, 112, 125; at least four 200 or 300 level courses including 350, and at least one course each from the areas of field biology (Biology

-320, 323, 325, 328, 256,); functional biology (Biology 316, 330, 355, 362, 370); one morphological biology (Biology 332, 336, 354).
+All students who believe they will seek public secondary certification in Biology should be advised that they must complete the following courses in Biology: Biology 101 (112), 102 (110), 225 (125); at least 4 200 or 300 level courses including 350, and at least one course each from the areas of field biology (Biology 256T, 320, 323, 324, 325, 328); functional biology (Biology 316, 330, 355, 362, 370); one morphological biology (Biology 332, 336, 354).